bacdillon/Python/06_AI_and_LLMs/02_Ollama/README.md

 | **Recommended for developers** | **Excellent** | Excellent | **Excellent** | Excellent for ML/LLM developers |
 | **Recommended for fine-tuning** | No | No | Not primarily | **Best choice of these four** |

----

 ## Quick Recommendations

 - **Just want to chat with a local model, no setup hassle?** → **LM Studio**
 - **Building an app or automation that calls a local model via API?** → **Ollama**
 - **Already working inside Microsoft/Azure tooling?** → **Foundry Local**
 - **Need to customize, fine-tune, or shrink a model for your own use case?** → **Unsloth**

----

-## Key Takeaways

-- **Ollama, LM Studio, and Foundry Local** all solve the same core problem — running an existing model locally — but differ in interface (CLI vs GUI), ecosystem fit, and platform focus.
-- **Unsloth** solves a different problem entirely: it doesn't run a chat interface, it helps you **train or customize** a model (via fine-tuning, LoRA/QLoRA, and quantization) before deploying it elsewhere — often alongside one of the other three tools for actual inference.
-- All four options keep processing **local by default**, making them strong choices for privacy-sensitive or offline use cases.
-- Most real-world local-AI projects end up combining tools — for example, **fine-tuning with Unsloth**, then **serving the resulting model with Ollama**.

----

 ## Notes